clipmagic/ChatAI/docs/guides/how-chatai-differs-from-other-website-chatbots.md

 This differs from approaches where a ProcessWire module primarily acts as a connector or wrapper around a third-party, subscription-based chatbot service.
 In those models, behaviour and content handling are managed externally, and the service may read or process live web pages more broadly.

 While automated page ingestion can be convenient, it may also introduce unwanted content, layout noise, or increased susceptibility to prompt manipulation if not carefully constrained.
-ChatAI’s design favours explicit content selection and application-level control over automated discovery.
+ChatAI’s design favours explicit content selection and application-level decision-making over automated discovery.

 ---